Azure-Samples/eShopLite-RealtimeAudio/README.md

     azd up
     ```

-    It will prompt you to provide an `azd` environment name (like "eShopLite"), select a subscription from your Azure account, and select a [location where OpenAI the models gpt-4o-mini, gpt-4o-realtime and ADA-002 are available](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/?products=cognitive-services&regions=all) (like "eastus2").
+    It will prompt you to provide an `azd` environment name (like "eShopLite"), select a subscription from your Azure account, and select a [location where OpenAI the models gpt-4o-mini, gpt-4o-realtime and ADA-002 are available](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/?products=cognitive-services&regions=all) (like **"eastus2"** or **"swedencentral"**).

 1. When `azd` has finished deploying, you'll see the list of resources created in Azure and a set of URIs in the command output.